GOLD FOR SHAUNAE: Miller-Uibo wins 400m final at World Athletics Championships

 But at the delayed Olympics last year, Miller-Uibo won with 46.36 – Paulino once again playing second fiddle with the silver in 49.20.

-While it was the first medal at these championships for the Bahamas, Devynne Charlton, coming off her first global medal with a silver at the World Indoors, is hoping to add her first outdoor medal when she starts her campaign in the women’s 100m hurdles heats on Saturday.
+On Saturday, Devynne Charlton, coming off her first global medal with a silver at the World Indoors, qualified from the 100 metres hurdles heats.

-The Bahamian national record holder will run in the second heat in lane eight.
-She will be just ahead of Olympic champion Jasmine Camacho-Quinn in seven as they aim for a spot in the semi-finals and final on Sunday.
+The Bahamian national record holder finished second in heat two to qualify for Sunday's semifinal with a time of 0:12.69 – the seventh fastest in the heats.

-Also competing on Saturday will be Ken Mullings as he makes history as the first Bahamian entered in the men’s multiple 10-event decathlon.
+Also competing on Saturday is Ken Mullings as he makes history as the first Bahamian entered in the men’s multiple 10-event decathlon.
 The event will conclude on Sunday.

-And to round out the competition for the Bahamas will be the women’s 4 x 400m in lane five in the second of two heats on Saturday.
-In the pool to run are Megan Moss, Doneisha Anderson, Javonya Valcourt and Jenae Ambrose as they compete with Jamaica out in lane eight.
+The women’s 4 x 400m team was scheduled to run in the second of two heats on Saturday, but the team withdrew.

-Should the women get into the final, Miller-Uibo could be back, along with sprinter Tynia Gaither, for a possible leg.
-Anthonique Strachan is currently nursing an injury from the 200m semi-final and will be excluded.

 In addition to Miller-Uibo getting on the podium for her medal presentation at the end of Friday night’s competition, World Athletics’ Council Member Mike Sands, the NACAC president, presented the medals after the men’s 400m to American gold medallist Michael Normal (44.29), Grenada’s silver medallist Kirani James (44.48) and Great Britain’s bronze medallist Michael Hudson-Smith (44.66).